Group Swim Lessons have resumed! For more information get the facts here: ct.gov/coronavirus

-Find the right class for you with our swim lesson selector questions!
+Not sure which class is best?
+Find the right class with our swim lesson selector questions!

 Accompanied by a parent, infants and toddlers learn to be comfortable in the water and develop swim readiness skills through fun and confidence-building experiences, while parents learn about water safety drowning prevention and the importance of supervision.
 Swim starters are typically age 6 months-3 years.